 And with the geometric typefaces the apertures are not that important, it is more how constructed the letter shapes are.
 Like the circular e, g, a, p, and o, or the simple t.
 This creates a clean, modern and functional appearance.

-Now, knowing about this underlying form models should make it easier now for you to pinpoint the differences between the three sans-serif typefaces from the beginning of the article, and take you one step closer towards seeing type more differentiated.
+Now, knowing these underlying form models should make it easier for you to pinpoint the differences between the three sans-serif typefaces from the beginning of the article, and take you one step closer towards seeing type more differentiated.

 Layer 2: Flesh – Contrast & Serifs

 In the second layer, the Flesh, we’re adding contrast and serifs to our descriptions.
-This will make things even clearer.
+This will make the skeleton even clearer.

 Before, I showed the dynamic form with no contrast (linear) and sans-serif.
 Here, we are adding contrast and serifs.
 This changes its appearance, but still the same skeleton, open apertures, diagonal stress remains, just with more flesh on top.